-- first-hand experience is powerful
+- First-hand experience is powerful

-- delivery of the training was inclusive, sensitive and gentle
+- Delivery of the training was inclusive, sensitive and gentle

-- trainers were honest and candid, making the material more compelling
+- Trainers were honest and candid, making the material more compelling

-- it helped to break down barriers.
+- Training helped to break down barriers

-Ystradgynlais Mind in the western valleys of Wales is one of the smallest local Minds in the entire network.
+Ystradgynlais Mind, in the western valleys of Wales, is one of the smallest local Minds in the entire network.
 Members here are involved in training new staff, including counsellors.

-In addition, people with lived experience are often asked to share their personal stories as part of the Mind network’s staff training programmes.
-This can help people to understand how specific conditions can affect a worker’s performance, and to better appreciate the importance of being supported at work.
+People with lived experience are often asked to share their personal stories as part of the Mind network’s staff training programmes.
+This can help people to understand how specific conditions affect a worker’s performance, and to better appreciate the importance of being supported at work.